Case history #1

-A 37-year-old doctor who worked in an Ebola treatment center in Sierra Leone returned to the US 3 days ago.
+A 37-year-old doctor who worked in an Ebola treatment center in the DRC returned to the US 3 days ago.
 She presents with a fever of approximately 12 hours duration, headache, and myalgia.
 She reports sustaining a cut while opening a vial at the Ebola treatment center 10 days ago.
 During her stay, she reports taking atovaquone/proguanil for malaria prophylaxis.
 There are no abnormal findings on exam except for several mosquito bites.
 Her vital signs are a temperature of 102.2°F (39.0°C), heart rate 110 bpm, blood pressure 120/75 mmHg, respiratory rate 25 breaths per minute, and oxygen saturation 99%.

 People who eventually die from Ebola virus infection tend to develop clinical signs early on in the infection, with death (due to shock and multi-organ failure) typically occurring between days 6 and 16 of infection.

 Bleeding manifestations (e.g., epistaxis, bleeding gums, hemoptysis, easy bruising, conjunctival bleeding, hematuria, oozing from injection or venipuncture sites) were present in 30% to 36% of infected patients in previous outbreaks; however, they were only reported in 5% to 18% of patients in the 2014 outbreak.
 Massive bleeding is usually only observed in fatal cases, and typically occurs in the gastrointestinal tract (e.g., bloody diarrhea, melena).
 Internal bleeding may be missed if there are no external signs.